-The match also included Round Two of the British Cross Challenge series, so each race was supplemented by some of the strongest cross country athletes from around the UK.
+The match incorporated the second round of the British Athletics Cross Challenge so each race featured some of the best cross country talent from around the whole of the UK.